redis/redis-doc/docs/manual/admin.md

 ### Memory

-* Set up as much swap as memory in your system.
+* Ensured that swap is enabled and that your swap file size is equal to amount of memory on your system.
 If Linux does not have swap set up, and your Redis instance accidentally consumes too much memory, Redis can crash when it is out of memory, or the Linux kernel OOM killer can kill the Redis process.
 When swapping is enabled, you can detect latency spikes and act on them.

 * Set an explicit `maxmemory` option limit in your instance to make sure that it will report errors instead of failing when the system memory limit is near to be reached.
 Note that `maxmemory` should be set by calculating the overhead for Redis, other than data, and the fragmentation overhead.
 So if you think you have 10 GB of free memory, set it to 8 or 9.